Revised: June, 2017

 The purpose of equity investments, both domestic and international, by the Fund is to provide capital appreciation, growth of income, and current income, with the recognition that this asset class carries with it the assumption of greater market volatility and increased risk of loss.
 This component includes domestic and international common stocks, American Depository Receipts (ADRs), preferred stocks, and convertible stocks traded on the world’s stock exchanges or over-the-counter markets.

 Public equity securities shall generally be restricted to high quality, readily marketable securities of corporations that are traded on the major stock exchanges (including NASDAQ), over-the-counter exchanges or similar networks.
 Equity holdings must generally represent companies meeting a minimum market capitalization requirement of $50 million with reasonable market liquidity.
 Decisions as to individual security selection, number of industries and holdings, current income levels and turnover are left to broad manager discretion, subject to the standards of fiduciary prudence.
 However, no single major industry shall represent more than 20% of the Fund’s total market value, and no single security shall represent more than 5% of the Fund’s total market.

-Private capital investments are typically done through limited partnerships or limited liability corporations offered by professional investment managers.
-Private capital strategies may include venture capital, private equity, natural resources and distressed investments.
+Private capital investments are typically done through limited partnerships or limited liability corporations offered by professional Investment Managers.
+Private capital strategies may include venture capital, private equity, direct lending, natural resources and distressed investments.
 The Fund will only make illiquid investments using a fund-of-funds approach.